 Temple University offers a variety of Academic Internships and Graduate Externships to a limited number of graduate students.
 Academic and administrative departments determine the selection process for these awards.
 To be considered for an internship or externship, a student must have achieved a GPA of 3.25 or higher.
-In addition, the minimum GPA of 3.25 must be maintained throughout the duration of the internship/externship.
+In addition, the minimum GPA of 3.25 must be maintained throughout the duration of the internship or externship.

 Interested students should consult the department/program of their choice for specific details.
 Internships include support in the form of a stipend and tuition.
 Externships provide a stipend.
 Recipients of these awards are required to perform up to 20 hours of service per week.

-Temple University offers a limited number of fellowships to support outstanding students in doctoral or terminal master's degree programs.
+Temple University offers a limited number of fellowships to support outstanding students in doctoral or Master of Fine Arts degree programs.
 Self-nomination is not permitted.
-Nominations for fellowships are submitted on one of the Fellowship Nomination forms by the department/program only.
+Nominations for fellowships are submitted on one of the fellowship nomination forms by the department/program only.
 Competition for fellowship awards occurs annually in the month of February.
-Specific deadlines are found on the Graduate School calendar and/or on the forms.
+Specific deadlines are found on the Graduate School calendar and on the forms.

-Fellowships typically provide support, including a stipend and tuition, for four years, with shorter terms for those enrolled in a terminal master's degree program.
+Fellowships typically provide support, including a stipend and tuition, for four years, with shorter terms for those enrolled in a Master of Fine Arts degree program.
 The fellowship recipient is typically supported for two years with no service required or permitted.
 For the other two years, fellowship recipients are required to perform up to 20 hours of service per week as a Teaching Assistant or Research Assistant.
-Competition is for three different classifications of fellowship:
+Competition is for two classifications of fellowship: